-Copiktra is a prescription drug approved by the Food and Drug Administration (FDA) to treat chronic lymphocytic leukemia (CLL) and small lymphocytic lymphoma (SLL).
+Copiktra is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat chronic lymphocytic leukemia (CLL), small lymphocytic lymphoma (SLL), and follicular lymphoma (FL) in adults.
 Copiktra is indicated in cases where leukemia has relapsed or failed at least two previous therapies.
-Copiktra is also referred to by its drug name, Duvelisib.
+Copiktra is also referred to by its drug name, duvelisib.

 How do I take it?